elenderg/PAL-1000/instruções de compilação.md

 `To scan a global given a rider:`
 `If the compiler's abort flag is set, exit.`
-`Add the global to the globals given "global" and the rider's token's first.` `Move the rider (compiler rules).`
+`Add the global to the globals given "_global_" and the rider's token's first.` `Move the rider (compiler rules).`
 `Scan the global's name given the rider.`
-`If the rider's token is "has" or "have", scan the global given the rider (has or have); exit.` `If the rider's token is not "is" or "are", abort with "Geez.
-I need an 'is' or an 'are' hereabouts, but all I found was '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is "_has_" or "_have", scan the global given the rider (has or have); exit.` `If the rider's token is not "_is_" or "_are", abort with "_Geez.
+I need an 'is' or an 'are' hereabouts, but all I found was '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `If the rider's token is not any indefinite article, scan the global given the rider (literal term); exit.` `Move the rider (compiler rules).`
 `Scan the global's type name given the rider. `
-`If the rider's token is the start of any optional info, scan the global given the rider (optional info); exit.` `If the rider's token is "equal", scan the global given the rider (data part); exit.` `If the rider's token is not the period byte, abort with "All global definitions must end with a period.
-Including this one." and the rider; exit.`
+`If the rider's token is the start of any optional info, scan the global given the rider (optional info); exit.` `If the rider's token is "_equal", scan the global given the rider (data part); exit.` `If the rider's token is not the period byte, abort with "_All global definitions must end with a period.
+Including this one._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the global.`